-By Prof Khurshid Ahmad
+By Professor Khurshid Ahmad

-PAKISTAN HAS been in the grip of economic crisis since its creation, With exception of a few prosperous years, the general economic condition of the people remained hard-pressed all through the last 50 years.

-Howeyer, the intensity and gravity of the economic deterioration and the state of virtual anarchy and disorder that is prevalent, currently (more particularly during 1998) has no parallel.
-Though the crisis snow- balled during the last 26 years owing to the wrong policies adopted premier Sharif and his team ruled the roost for at least the 15 years.
-Pakistan's depleting economic conditions can also not be entire- ly attributed to sarictions imposed after May 28 nuclear tests.
-Although sanctions have a partial effect, yet the major cause of worsening economy has been the illconceived policies that the government pursued.
+Pakistan has been in the grip of economic crisis since its creation.
+With exception of a few prosperous years, the general economic condition of the people remained hard-pressed all through the last 50 years.
+However, the intensity and gravity of the economic deterioration and the state of virtual anarchy and disorder that is prevalent during the present rule (more particularly during 1998) has simply no parallel.
+Though the crisis snowballed during the last 26 years due primarily the wrong policies adopted - premier Sharif and his team ruled the roost for at least the last 15 years.
+Pakistan's depleting economic conditions can also not be entirely attributed to sanctions imposed after May 28 nuclear tests.
+Although sanctions have a partial effect, yet the major cause of worsening economy (and which need to be accepted boldly) has been the ill-conceived policies that the government pursued.
 If the leadership overlooking the real causes believes some IMF/WB loan extension bailout package as the only way out, then there seems no end to the present mire; then it is only the question of time that the country turns insolvent.
 The decisive moment is at hand.
-Procrastination aside, government must start making basic structural change now...
+Procrastination aside, government must start making basic structural changes now.
+Frequent visits to revered Washington or supplication before the international monetary bodies shall work no more.

-It is a bitter reality that the country's leadership (the present ruler, and opposition) does not seem to comprehend the economic problem, what to talk of solving it.
+It is a bitter reality that the country's leadership (the present rulers and opposition) does not seem to comprehend the economic problem, what to talk of solving it.
 The situation is that of total stagnation and recession.

-Factors effecting economy
+Factors effecting economy:

 To have proper understanding of the issue, determine real causes and suggest appropriate strategy, it thus seems necessary to have a look at the basic indicators of economy since 1972.
-The analysis of past 26 years of Pakistan.
-Economy brings. forth the following facts
+The analysis of past 26 years of Pakistan economy brings forth the following facts:

-Lack of policy making: No effort has been made towards planning and policy-making to set priorities on scientific lines keeping in view the country's requirements..

-During first 15 years (i.e. till 1987) there was practically no long tern planning.
-The whole business was conducted based on annual plans and budgets Thus, adhocism and expediency were central in these policies.
-Thereafter planning was done with the sole objective to avail more and more aid...

-Disregarding social uplift plans: No sustained programme was developed to develop economic infrastructure, establish industries, increase agricultural production, organize judicious distribution of wealth, and to provide food, education, health and economic opportunities to the common citizens.
-Thus, the task of developing the economic foundations was overlooked which culminated in the bitter out- come that we see today.
-Window- dressing in the name of development, protecting the interest of the affluent, and providing opportunities to a special class to amass wealth, has been the target of the government and all state organs...
+- Lack of policy-making: No effort has been made towards planning and policy-making to set priorities on scientific lines keeping in view the county's requirements.
+During first 15 years (i.e. till 1987) there was practically no long-term planning.
+The whole business was conducted based on annual plans and budgets.
+Thus, aphorism and expediency were central in these policies.
+Thereafter planning was done with the sole objective to avail more and more aid. - Disregarding social uplift plans: No sustained program was developed to develop economic infrastructure, establish industries, increase agricultural production, organize judicious distribution of wealth, and to provide food, education, health and economic opportunities to the common citizens.
+Thus, the task of developing the economic foundations was overlooked which culminated in the bitter outcome that we see today.
+Window-dressing in the name of development, protecting the interests of the affluent and providing opportunities to a special class to amass wealth, has been the target of the government and all state organs.